 Lyle Ungar’s current research focuses on developing scalable machine learning methods for data mining and text mining, including deep learning methods for NLP, and analysis of text and images in social media to better understand the drivers of physical and mental well-being.

 Chaojun Wang’s research interests are in the area of financial networks, over-the-counter markets, market structure and design, game theory, and, more generally, market microstructure.

 Associate Professor of Legal Studies & Business Ethics, The Wharton School

 Kevin Werbach’s work focuses on the intersection of business, policy, and emerging technologies in areas such as broadband, blockchain, and big data.
 A leading expert on Internet and telecommunications policy, Werbach served on the Obama Administrations Presidential Transition Team, and has advised the FCC and Department of Commerce on broadband issues.

 John H. Chestnut Professor of Law, Communication, and Computer & Information Science; Director, Center for Technology, Innovation & Competition

-Research Interests: His research focuses on how the principles of network engineering and the economics of imperfect competition can provide insights into the regulation of electronic communications.
+Christopher S. Yoo has emerged as one of the nation’s leading authorities on law and technology.
+His research focuses on how the principles of network engineering and the economics of imperfect competition can provide insights into the regulation of electronic communications.